 Rhode Island criminal defense attorney Stefanie Murphy can help fight and win your traffic tickets.
 Pleading guilty, by paying the ticket, can make your insurance rate go up substantially and you could even lose your license as a result of a traffic ticket.
 It is important to fight the ticket and fight hard for a dismissal.

 Rhode Island allows for motorists who have a good driving record (no tickets within the last three years) to ask the court to dismiss the ticket for certain offenses.
 The good driving statute is governed by Rhode Island General Law.

-It is important to hire a skilled traffic violation attorney in Providence as soon as possible.
+It is important to hire a skilled traffic violation attorney in Rhode Island as soon as possible.
 Contact Stefanie Murphy to discuss your case, your defenses, your rights and all your options.
-Please call (401) 316-9423 if you would like to schedule your free consulation.
+Please call (401) 316-9423 if you would like to schedule your free consultation.